avik-root/W3guard/README.md

 ### Prerequisites

-Before installing **W3Guard**, ensure you have the following installed:
+To run **W3Guard** locally, ensure that you have the following installed:

 - Python 3.7+
 - pip (Python package manager)